kleis-technology/terraform-training/tutorials/TP5/README.md

 Terraform modules make it easier to organize, reuse, share and import Infrastructure as Code.

-In this exercise, we will use two example modules.
+In this exercise, you will use two example modules.
 These modules are put at your disposal [on a Git repository](https://github.com/meyerx/terraform-example-modules).

 This Git repository contains the modules
 * `webapp` in folder `modules/webapp`
 * `cluster` in folder `modules/cluster`

-We will start by using the `v0.1.0` version of these modules that provides
+Start by using the `v0.1.0` version of these modules that provides
 * A simple `webapp` *configuration*: that is, an AMI and a rendered configuration script.
 * A simple functional `cluster`.

-### Using a module to replace our single AWS Instance by a cluster
+### Using a module to replace a single AWS Instance by a cluster

-In this scenario, we are ready to put our "web application" in production.
+In this scenario, you will put the "web application" in production.
-We expect the load to vary across time.
-We therefore want to migrate our webapp on an autoscaling cluster with a load balancer.
+Here, the load is expected to vary across time.
+The webapp is therefore migrated on an autoscaling cluster with a load balancer.
 Provisioning an [AWS autoscaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) with an [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) requires a considerable effort.

 The `cluster` module will allow doing that without the hassle of setting up everything ourselves.